bhochhi/cloud-native-guide/README.md

 Kubernetes
 ---
-Kubernetes is a portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
+- a portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
+- a tool used to manage or orchestrate clusters of containerized applications.

 ### Concepts

 **Master:** The machine that controls Kubernetes nodes.
 This is where all task assignments originate.

-**Node:** These machines perform the requested, assigned tasks.
+**Node:** These machines perform the requested, assigned tasks using one or more pods.
 The Kubernetes master controls them.

 **Pod:** A group of one or more containers deployed to a single node.
 All containers in a pod share an IP address, IPC, hostname, and other resources.
 Pods abstract network and storage away from the underlying container.
 This lets you move containers around the cluster more easily.